Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 If I just had to pick one reason to switch from Lightroom to Capture One Pro, I’d easily do it for the color control.

-You can name your layers in the Layers tool for easy reference when you need to change one.
+You can name your layers in the Layers tool for easy reference when you need to go back and change one.

 Capture One Pro, probably because it was initially designed for use with $40,000 cameras, deals with shadow & highlight recoveries much better.
 They retain color and have less of a “muddy” feel.